EugeneFainstain/ArduinoLatencyMeter/README.md

 * Cut only the left lead.
 Add some solder to the stub to make it nicer.
 Bend the right lead onto the stub - this will serve as an activation button.
 The wire should not be touching the contact - there should be a tiny gap.
 ![](https://github.com/EugeneFainstain/assets/blob/main/ArduinoLatencyMeter_photos/prepare_board_2.jpg?raw=true)

+* Note: if you soldered the phototransistor incorrectly (i.e. in reverse) - don't worry, there is a "#define REVERSE_PHOTOTRANSISTOR" in the code that can solve the problem.

+### d.
+Final touch

 * Add a piece of the loops part of Velcro (the soft part) to the back of the board.
 I suggest to add a little piece of it to the USB connector as well - it's not really needed there, but it can serve as a reminder that the connector is fragile and to NOT apply torque force to it (when unplugging the cable) - otherwise it WILL break off...
 ![](https://github.com/EugeneFainstain/assets/blob/main/ArduinoLatencyMeter_photos/prepare_board_3.jpg?raw=true)

-* Note: if you soldered the phototransistor incorrectly (i.e. in reverse) - don't worry, there is a "#define REVERSE_PHOTOTRANSISTOR" in the code that can solve the problem.

 ## 3. Device placement

 - The device should be placed at the top edge of the monitor, approximately in the middle.
-I mean, it is also possible to place the device in the corner (like I did in the photo at the top) - but it ended up being easier to find suitable measurement scenes if the device was placed in the middle.
+I mean, it is also possible to place the device in the corner (like I did in the photo at the top) - but it ended up being easier to find suitable measurement scenes if the device was placed in the middle - see a section called "choosing the right scene for measurement" below.
 - Attach a piece of Velcro to the top of the monitor bezel to hold the device.
 - **IMPORTANT!!!** Be careful with the USB connector on the board - it's rather flimsy and will break off if you try to apply torque force to it.
 This mostly happens when you try to unstick the device from the Velcro by pulling on the wire towards yourself. :) Consider yourself warned...
 ![](https://github.com/EugeneFainstain/assets/blob/main/ArduinoLatencyMeter_photos/sensor_placement_1.jpg?raw=true)